UBCMarsColony/ZZ-ARCHIVE-ARLK-masters/README.md

 *airlock-masters/sensors/co2-sensor/co2file.py*

 ## Directories
+Directories are split up into logical chunks to be easily navigated.
+Descriptions of each directory are included below.

 <details>
 <summary><b>Artwork</b></summary>
   Contains all visuals used in the repository.
 See wiki for information on how to use them.</br>